dekuNukem/duckyPad/keymap_instructions.md

 If a dead key doesn't exist, set it to 0x0000.

-Afterwards, [set the dead key bits in duckcode](#duckcode) with HID code of regular letters to get those letters with accents:
+Afterwards, [set the dead key in duckcode](#duckcode) with HID code of regular letters to get those letters with accents:

 ```
 0xd2 0x1112 // Ò